 Table 10 details the hit rates for all frisks, disaggregated by race, ethnicity, and type of contraband.
 Because Black subjects represent most individuals involved in frisks, the contraband hit rate for frisks of Black subjects is the only rate where we can have any confidence in whether the hit rate reflects a pattern.
-There were 91 frisks of Black subjects in the sample during this period (85.8 percent of frisks in the sample), with a contraband hit rate of 24.2 percent.
+There were 91 frisks of Black subjects in the sample during this period (82 percent of frisks in the sample), with a contraband hit rate of 28.6 percent.
 Weapons are expected to be the most likely type of contraband found during frisks as the constitutional basis for conducting a frisk is because the officer believes the person is armed and dangerous.
-Approximately 10 percent of frisks of Black individuals and Hispanic/Latino individuals resulted in officers finding weapons.
-None of the three frisks of white individuals or two frisks of Indigenous individuals resulted in weapons contraband.
+Approximately 14 percent of frisks of Black individuals and 33 percent of frisks of Asian individuals resulted in officers finding weapons.
+None of the eight frisks of white individuals, eight frisks of Hispanic/Latino individuals, or one frisk of individuals of other/unknown race/ethnicity resulted in weapons contraband.